 Wildfires have claimed the homes of hundreds of thousands of people in North America over the past few years, particularly on the western seaboard throughout the United States and Canada.
-These events have left a lot of people wondering how to protect their home.
+These events have left many people wondering how to protect their homes.

 While the main objective during a wildfire should always be to get everyone out alive, the loss of a home can be devastating.
 Here are some of the ways you can protect your house from a wildfire.

 Insurance isn’t just an excellent way to protect your goods; it’s a necessity.
 Not only do you need to have insurance, but you must get enough to cover a rebuild.
 According to research, too many people discovered inadequate insurance during the California wildfires and are now involved in an extensive lawsuit to get what they need to rebuild.

 Insurance won’t bring back the pictures and memories you lose during a fire.
 It won’t cover the emotional trauma you experience or the wide range of emotions about the loss.
 It will, however, allow you to focus on the emotional devastation to begin to move forward, rather than being homeless and financially devastated as well.

 One of the main ways fire travels is through embers and sparks catching on flammable objects, notably a neighboring roof.
 This is why it’s wise to consider a metal roof if you live in an area where forest fires frequently occur.